 top of page

 When we describe every disturbing event as "traumatic" the definition gets watered down.
-We need to clarify what trauma is and how we can address it effectively.
-In this post, Arbour therapist and registered Psychologist, Fred Chou helps define and describe what trauma is all about.
+We must clarify what trauma is and how it can be effectively addressed.
+In this post, Arbour therapist and registered Psychologist, Fred Chou helps define and describe what trauma is in the context of counselling in Canada and its impact on mental health.

-The term trauma often gets used in the counselling world and has found its way into media and everyday conversations.
+.
 The recognition of trauma in mainstream settings has good and potentially problematic implications.
 On one hand, recognizing trauma is a good thing as it legitimizes the experiences of individuals who have experienced traumatic event(s) in their lives.
-For those individuals, the experience of trauma can have lasting impact that is psychological and/or physical.
+For those individuals, the experience of trauma can have a lasting impact that is psychological and physical.

 Trauma offers a framework for understanding their experience.
 Yet, on the other hand, the overuse of the term trauma runs the risk of psychologism and concept creep—the idea that all human concerns can be explained through psychology (i.e., psychologism) and a concept losing its original meaning because it is being applied to everything (i.e., concept creep).
-Concept creep happens when all stressful experiences are labelled as trauma or traumatic, when it does not fit the criteria in the first place.
+Concept creep happens when all stressful experiences are labelled as trauma or traumatic when they do not fit the criteria in the first place.

-Because there is a lot of misunderstanding about trauma, I want to start a blog series that provides information about trauma in an accessible manner.
-This initial post will cover some of the basics for understanding what trauma is.
+Because there are many misunderstandings about trauma, I want to start a blog series that provides information about trauma in an accessible manner.
+This initial post will cover some of the basics for understanding trauma.

 ...it is helpful to differentiate what trauma is and what it is not as it leads to different self-help and counselling strategies to address these concerns.